Travel Baseball 101: Everything You Need To Know

 Playing in one of these leagues is almost a requirement if you are a talented ballplayer and are serious about your baseball career.
 While expensive, these leagues will help players develop their skills and play against some of the area's best competition.

 If your child is on the younger side and is just getting started with travel baseball, most of the games will be local, with a few longer-distance tournaments mixed in.
-Once you get to that 16u-18u range, the tournaments become more about exposure and getting recruited by colleges so that you might travel to Georgia, Florida, North Carolina, South Carolina, etc.
+Once you get to that 16u-18u range, the tournaments become more about exposure and getting recruited by colleges.

 Tournament travel